 Describe the results of their actions

-About the Magic Formula: The Given-New Method
+The Magic Formula: The Given-New Method

 Now you know one of the basics of technical communication, whether or not you're a professional writer.
 It's also known as the given-new method because you start by telling the reader something they already know, a "given", and then you give them something "new".
-Clear Titles/headings are the key to success here.
+Clear titles/headings are the key to success here.

 Note that this method helps the already frustrated reader/user quickly understand whether your particular procedure applies to their situation because you gave it a clear title, whether they are in the right starting place (because you told them where to start from), what to do at that point, and what the results should look like.

-Now You are Ready to Write Good Instructions
+Now You're Ready to Write Good Instructions

 Now that you know the rules for writing, you can begin to write the instructions keeping the user's perspective in mind at all times.